 The United Kingdom is the fashion capital of the globe and home to some of the world’s best shopping malls.

 Many retail malls are designed to accommodate one million customers from all over the world.
+Moreover, according to the recent status as of December 2024, around 3646 shopping malls are present in the UK.

 Every year, shoppers from all over the world flock to the world’s shopping meccas in search of rare and unique items that will make them the envy of their friends.
+Westfield is till now the biggest in London.
+Let me take you on an exciting ride to identify the top 9 shopping malls.

 1. Westfield London, Shepherd’s Bush, London: